sciknoworg/OntoLearner/docs/source/learners/llms4ol_challenge/sbunlp_learner.rst

 .. note::

-	Read more about the model at `RWTH-DBIS at LLMs4OL 2024 Tasks A and B Knowledge-Enhanced Domain-Specific Continual Learning and Prompt-Tuning of Large Language Models for Ontology Learning <https://www.tib-op.org/ojs/index.php/ocp/article/view/2491>`_.
+	Read more about the model at `SBU-NLP at LLMs4OL 2025 Tasks A, B, and C: Stage-Wise Ontology Construction Through LLMs Without any Training Procedure <https://www.tib-op.org/ojs/index.php/ocp/article/view/2887>`_.

 .. hint::

-	The original implementation is available at `https://github.com/MouYongli/LLMs4OL <https://github.com/MouYongli/LLMs4OL>`_ repository.
+	The original implementation is available at `https://github.com/rarahnamoun/LLMs4OL-Challenge-ISWC-2025 <https://github.com/rarahnamoun/LLMs4OL-Challenge-ISWC-2025>`_ repository.